roneilr/dogecoin-python/sphinx/source/examples.rst

   Examples
 ****************************

-A basic program that uses ``python-bitcoin`` looks like this:
+A basic program that uses ``python-dogecoin`` looks like this:

 First, import the library and exceptions.

 ::

-    import bitcoinrpc
+    import dogecoinrpc
-    from bitcoinrpc.exceptions import InsufficientFunds
+    from dogecoinrpc.exceptions import InsufficientFunds

-Then, we connect to the currently running ``bitcoin`` instance of the current user on the local machine with one call to
-:func:`~bitcoinrpc.connect_to_local`.
-This returns a :class:`~bitcoinrpc.connection.BitcoinConnection` objects:
+Then, we connect to the currently running ``dogecoin`` instance of the current user on the local machine with one call to :func:`~dogecoinrpc.connect_to_local`.
+This returns a :class:`~dogecoinrpc.connection.DogecoinConnection` objects:

 ::

-    conn = bitcoinrpc.connect_to_local()
+    conn = dogecoinrpc.connect_to_local()

-Try to move one bitcoin from account ``testaccount`` to account ``testaccount2`` using :func:`~bitcoinrpc.connection.BitcoinConnection.move`.
-Catch the :class:`~bitcoinrpc.exceptions.InsufficientFunds` exception in the case the originating account is broke:
+Try to move one dogecoin from account ``testaccount`` to account ``testaccount2`` using :func:`~dogecoinrpc.connection.DogecoinConnection.move`.
+Catch the :class:`~dogecoinrpc.exceptions.InsufficientFunds` exception in the case the originating account is broke:

 ::